blinkletter/Chem4410/_build/html/_sources/Lessons/Lesson_07.md

 #### Presentations

 > Two of you will have been selected on Monday to present the results of the assignment.
-You will want to ask your presentation partner what they are doing so you can be sure that you are both making different correlations.

 ## 7.5 Resources